ttytm/wthrr-the-weathercrab/README.md

 `wthrr` lives in your terminal and her passion is meteorology.

-If you spent some time in the CLI it comes in handy to have a little companion nearby who knows about the weather.
+If you spend time in the TUI, you'll have a little companion nearby who knows about the weather.

 ## Contents